Jazz at Lincoln Center: History

 Marsalis leads the Jazz at Lincoln Center Orchestra, which performs in the Appel Room and the Rose Theater in addition to extensive international tours.
 Concerts are also broadcast live online.
 Educational programs are broadcast on the center's YouTube channel.
 Since 2015, the orchestra's albums have been issued on its own label, Blue Engine Records.

-The center distributes jazz curriculums to high schools through its Essentially Ellington program.
+Under the education curation of Todd Stoll, Jazz at Lincoln Center distributes jazz curricula to high schools through its Essentially Ellington program.
 Professional musicians visit schools through the Let Freedom Swing program.
 The center runs a Middle School Jazz Academy, a High School Jazz Academy, and a Summer Academy, all in New York City, all of them with free tuition.
 Every year the orchestra tours and visits schools throughout the U.S. The Essentially Ellington High School Jazz Band Competition and Festival takes place every year at Jazz at Lincoln Center.

+In January 2026, Marsalis announced he would step down from his role as artistic director in July 2027, then serving as an advisor through June 2028.
+Marsalis stated in an interview, "It's the perfect time to identify the next generation of leadership ...
+We want to make sure that we do what we can to nurture what we've already built with the understanding that this is an art form and it will continue to grow and the organization will continue to flourish."
+However, he will continue to perform on occasion with the Jazz at Lincoln Center Orchestra.